AshuHK/Data_Structures_and_Algorithms/README.md

 # Data_Structures_and_Algorithms
-A simple library of the basic but fundamental data structures written in C++ Some of the data structures included:
+A simple library of the basic but fundamental (think like the STL but not as polished and optimized) data structures written in C++
+Some of the data structures included:
   - Stacks (done)
   - Queues (done)
-  - Linked Lists
+  - Linked Lists (done)
   _ Hash Tables
   - Heaps
   - Trees